markfinger/python-webpack/README.md

 For webpack's config reference, refer to the [official docs](https://webpack.github.io/docs/configuration.html).

+### Config functions

-Be aware that webpack-build deviates slightly from webpack's CLI in that it requires config files to export a function which returns a config object.
+webpack-build uses config files which export a function that returns config objects.
+Using config functions provide a number of benefits:
+  - you can generate config objects which reflect the data sent from your python system
+  - functions can generate multiple config objects, enabling your config files to act as templates
+  - config functions enable webpack-build to safely mutate the object without causing unintended side effects for successive builds

 If you are already using config files which export an object, wrap the generation of the object in a function.
 For example:

 ```javascript
 // if you currently have